Thanatisia/SharedSpace/Docs/Home Lab/Services and Tools/Routers/OpenWRT/Guides/base-installation-guide.md

                             - Click 'Create' to create a new Network Adapter
                                 + Select 'Linux Bridge'
                                 + Leave it as default
+                - command line
+                    - Explanation
+                        + vmbr0 : This is the Bridge Network Interface you want to create
+                    ```bash
+                    sudo brctl addbr vmbr0
+                    ```
             - Prepare and mount the raw disk image to extract the rootfs tarball archive contents into
                 + Please refer to the above header block `(Optional) Using the rootfs directly` for the full steps
             - Downlad the rootfs tarball archive